ExtrabiomesXL/ExtrabiomesXL/README-Installation.txt

 -----------------------------------------------------------------

-Please remember that ModLoader is required for ExtraBiomes to work!
+Please remember that ModLoader, ModLoaderMP, and Forge is required!

-Thank you so much for downloading ExtraBiomes V1.5!
+Thank you so much for downloading ExtraBiomesXL!

 -----------------------------------------------------------------